meh2481/liTools/README.md

 Please note that can take a good amount of time to decompress these files. resource.pak takes about 2 minutes for me.
 The console window should tell you the overall progress, and force-killing the program shouldn't have (m)any detrimental consequences, but be prepared to be patient.
 It does take a while.
 This program is fairly unoptimized, and it's a large file to process with a lot of compression/decompression steps for each resource.

-Temporary files are written to temp/ and are destroyed if the program exits normally.
-Ignore them.
-The files you're after are in data/ and vdata/.
+After decompression, the files you're after are in data/ and vdata/.
 The filenames are correct, but not all data formats are known yet, so not everything is openable.
 (For version 0.3, only png and ogg files are in the correct format, and some .dat files are converted to xml)

 Accepted commandline switches:
 	--overwrite-progress	Writes over the previous progress indicator, to mimimize commandline output.
 Doesn't display filenames.
 	--threads=n				Decompress with n threads.
-Otherwise will spawn as many threads as your computer has processor cores. n=0 will also result in this behavior.
+If n=0 or omitted, will spawn as many threads as your computer has processor cores.

 liCompress
 ----------